This Specimen has been sold.

 This is a beautiful, 1.6" wide specimen that features a stilbite crystal that formed over a quartz encrusted chalcedony stalactite, collected from Maharashtra, India.

 Stilbite is a tectosilicate mineral of the zeolite group that is commonly found in zeolite deposits.
-Crystals often form flowery, bowtie or hourglass shaped structures and come in a variety of colors.
+Crystals often form flowery bowtie or hourglass-shaped structures and come in a variety of colors.
 Some of the most beautiful colorations are the pink or peach tints.

-Silicon Dioxide, also known as SiO2 or Quartz, is the second most abundant mineral in the Earth's crust.
-Quartz crystals generally grow in silica-rich, hot watery solutions called hydrothermal environments, at temperatures between 100°C and 450°C, and usually under very high pressure.
-Quartz veins are formed when open fissures are filled with hot water during the closing stages of mountains forming, and can be hundreds of millions of years old.
+Quartz is the name given to silicon dioxide (SiO2) and is the second most abundant mineral in the Earth's crust.
+Quartz crystals generally grow in silica-rich environments--usually igneous rocks or hydrothermal environments like geothermal waters--at temperatures between 100°C and 450°C, and usually under very high pressure.
+In either case, crystals will precipitate as temperatures cool, just as ice gradually forms when water freezes.
+Quartz veins are formed when open fissures are filled with hot water during the closing stages of mountain formation: these veins can be hundreds of millions of years old.

 SPECIES